 San Diego County Summer Birding

-June to mid-September encompasses the Summer months in San Diego County.
-During this time birds begin to quiet down and lay low, busy feeding their new families and guarding against predators.
-From June through mid-July, if you want a special treat, visit one of the breeding grounds of the California Least Tern—an endangered subspecies of Least Tern (Sterna antillarum browni).
+June and mid-September bookend the summer in San Diego County birding.
+Birds begin to quiet down and lay low, busy feeding their new families and guarding against predators.
+Until mid-July, if you want a special treat, visit one of the breeding grounds of the California Least Tern—an endangered subspecies (Sterna antillarum browni).
 San Diego County supports 60% of the breeding population of this subspecies at 12 sites including the western end of Batiquitos Lagoon, just south of Oceanside in Carlsbad.
-This local colony is most easily seen from South Ponto Beach along the Pacific Coast Highway.
+When the lagoon was dredged and re-opened to the tides in the mid-1990s, several artificial sand flats were installed there for Least Tern nesting.
+This local colony is most easily seen from South Ponto Beach off the Pacific Coast Highway.
 Park along the southbound side of the highway (if you can find a spot) and point your optics east across the highway toward the fenced-off sand flats.
-The nearly constant, high-pitched chatter of the Least Terns confirms you’ve found the spot!
+The nearly constant, high-pitched chatter of the Least Terns confirms you’ve found the spot.

 About the Author

 After birding for a quarter-century in Colorado, Tina and her family recently moved to Oceanside, where she’ll probably spend the next quarter-century trying to remember that the mountains now lie to the east.
 Tina is a guest blog contributor that will be sharing her insights and discoveries as she explores Southern California with her binoculars, scope, and field guide.